 - Many other insurance companies offer dental care plans.
-See our Information About Insurance and Health-Care Benefits Programs page to learn more about insurance.
+See our Insurance and Health Care Benefits Programs page to learn more about insurance.

 - You could try to work out pricing with your dentist.
 Many offer discounts for people who are uninsured.